nobilelucifero/saucy/README.md

 ####Go fly Saucy, go fly!
 Enjoy your freedom and live happily!

-Saucy the Dragon is a very experimental demo made possible with Snap.svg and some other Javascript lines.
+Saucy the Dragon is a very experimental demo made possible with Snap.svg and some other Javascript lines of code.
 Feel free to dig in the code following the link below.
 Share if you like it!

 > Saucy please, just don't go chasing barbeques!

 ## Known issues
 * IE10 makes a super funny "bouncy" effect.
-It's very cute but now something I want at all.
+It's very cute but not something I want at all.
 * irefox seems to render slowy the demo.
 I don't know what's the problem about actually.
 Well...
 I probably know.
 These things need a lot of optimization.
 Also, I believe Snap.svg is still quite young for this.
 * On Mobile/Tablet works generally just fine.
 I didn't try Firefox OS or Window Mobile, but if you people can, that would be super awesome!
 * Sometimes the animation stops (100% sure if you change tab).
 I presume it's because of Tab's handling by the Browser or simply Snap.svg doesn't "resurrect" the loop.
 Or, more probably, it's my fault.